 Nixtamalization produces a number of changes in the corn.
 One of the most significant is that it alters the structure of the proteins and carbohydrates in the corn, allowing the ground grain to stick together when combined with water.
 The resulting dough, or masa, is what tortillas are made of.
 Without nixtamalization, the ground corn would not form a dough, and thus tortillas (and tortilla chips, and tamales, and taquerias) would not exist.

 Another benefit of nixtamalization is that it frees the niacin (vitamin B3) in the corn and allows it to be absorbed by human digestive tracts.
-Thus, nixtamalization unlocked a source of essential nutrients, allowing Mesoamerican civilization to thrive.
+Thus, nixtamalization unlocked a source of essential nutrients, allowing Mesoamerican civilization to thrive and cook with the masa.

 Uses for Hominy

 The nixtamalized hominy can be dried and then ground and simmered to make grits (also called hominy grits).
-Alternately, the processed hominy can be cooked until soft and then used in soups, stews, and casseroles.
+Alternately, the processed hominy can be cooked until soft and then used as a thickening agent in soups, stews, and casseroles.
 Posole is a traditional Mexican soup made with hominy.